 3. Matrix parameters

 Matrix parameters include the shape, particle size, and pore size of the matrix.
 These parameters should be selected in combination with specific requirements for purification.

 Taking the most widely used silica gel matrix as an example, the silica matrix used in preparation and purification is usually divided into two types: spherical and amorphous.
 Amorphous silica gel is cheap and crude.

 Compared with amorphous silica gel, spherical silica gel has obvious advantages: good particle uniformity, stable column bed after packing and not easy to collapse, low multipath diffusion effect, high column efficiency, and good resolution.
 But its price is a bit more expensive, generally used in the purification stage.

 The size of the matrix particle size directly affects the column efficiency and separation effect.
 The choice of particle size depends on the separation status of the sample.
 The smaller the particle size of the stationary phase is, the more expensive it is.
-In order to achieve the column efficiency, the smaller the particle size is, the larger the linear flow rate is selected.
+In order to achieve column efficiency, the smaller the particle size is, the larger the linear flow rate is selected.
 Therefore, the higher the backpressure, the higher the instrument requirements.

-Summary In summary, flash purification preparation of samples should be based on the actual preparation requirements, combined with the nature of the sample, the requirements for product purity and yield, and the actual situation of the instrument configuration, from the matrix, surface modification/bonded phase, and matrix parameters.
+In summary, flash purification preparation of samples should be based on the actual preparation requirements, combined with the nature of the sample, the requirements for product purity and yield, and the actual situation of the instrument configuration, from the matrix, surface modification/bonded phase, and matrix parameters.
 Considering three aspects, the most suitable stationary phase for purification and preparation is finally determined.
 Still cannot decide, welcome to contact the HAWACH team for a more professional solution.